 Do you have a tons of physical printed photos around?
 Maybe they are in those 80’s and 90’s sticky albums where the photos are yellowing over time or simply fall out every time you pick up the book.
 Maybe you have tons of photos hoarded away in boxes, bags or storage containers in the basement or attic.
-No matter what kind of photo organization situation you find yourself, I’m here to take away the overwhelm and help you tackle those stacks step by step and get them organized so you can enjoy them!
+No matter what kind of photo organization situation you find yourself, I’m here to take away the overwhelm and help you tackle those stacks step by step and show you how to organize old photos so you can get them out storage and out where you can enjoy them.

 - Get Some Entertainment Going- I struggle to stick with these long term type projects without some form of entertainment going.
 So whether that’s music, tv shows or movies, I turn them on, grab a cup of coffee and get to work!
 I last much longer this way.

-- Sort – Get yourself a few empty mailing envelopes, empty bins or just spots on the floor for sorting.
+- Sort – This is the best way to sort old photos for me.
+Get yourself a few empty mailing envelopes, empty bins or just spots on the floor for sorting.
 Sort them into whatever system you want.

 - Here are some ideas: Family, friends, year by year or holidays.
 It totally depends on what you think will be the easiest way to enjoy your pictures.